 Example fear: You usually watch TV with your partner and eat sugary snacks, and you worry that declining the snacks might make them feel awkward or guilty about their choices.

-Example solution: Communicate your weight loss goals and the lifestyle changes you are trying to make to your partner.
+Example solution: Communicate your weight goals and the lifestyle changes you are trying to make to your partner.
 Make sure you stock up on healthy alternatives to sugary snacks, such as carrot sticks and hummus, so you can still enjoy this time together without straying from your plan.
 You could even consider asking your partner to make healthy changes with you, as evidence suggests health journeys are easier alongside friends and family.

 When you lose weight, it is quite common for those around you to notice and comment on your progress.
 This can make some people feel more motivated, but others may feel uncomfortable from the extra attention.

 Example fear: A co-worker comments on how you look and asks if you have lost weight in front of others.

 Example solution: Try to steer the conversation to the healthy changes you have made and how they are making you feel.
 E.g. ‘I have been focusing on trying some new exercise activities, like swimming, so that I feel a bit more energetic!’

 Take home message